 He is from Florida's first congressional district.

-Welcome to the show, Congressman Matt Gates, how are you?
+Welcome to the show, Congressman Matt Gates.

-Oh, I am great, Rose.
+I am great, Rose.

-Uh you guys are great over there.
+You guys are great over there.

-You're so easy to work with, and you're a lot of fun.
+You're so easy to work with.

-I mean, come on.
+I mean, come on, Congressman Gates.

 Come on.

-I think that so often when we see like the negativity that's out there, we see the violence, the Antifa, you know, all this stuff.
+I think that so often when we see like the negativity that's out there, we see the violence, the Antifa, you know, all this stuff, sometimes it makes us depressed about the circumstances we live in.

 And I remind the members of my staff, I remind my constituents, this is a time of great joy.

-Let's consider ourselves lucky that we get to be alive during the presidency of someone like Donald Trump, who is so transformational, who is so willing to do things in a different or new or creative way, that we've got all kind of opportunity unlocked for our country, and we're doing better as a result.
+Let's consider ourselves lucky that we get to be alive during the presidency of someone like Donald Trump, who is so transformational, who is so willing to do things in a different or new or creative way, that we've got all kinds of opportunity unlocked for our country, and we're doing better as a result.

 And so, you know, even though our politics is divisive, even though it kind of seems like things are really crazy sometimes, we cannot miss the opportunities that we have to be joyful about the opportunity that exists in these exciting times.

-I mean, I remember, you know, 2007, 2008, graduated from law school trying to get a job, and what what companies were doing was figuring out how many people they were going to lay off, not how many people they were going to hire.
+And what companies were doing was figuring out how many people they were going to lay off, not how many people they were going to hire.

 And it's just great to see our country in such a state of turnaround and success.